ponylang/pony-tutorial/docs/capabilities/capability-subtyping.md

 Subtyping is about _substitutability_.
 That is, if we need to supply a certain type, what other types can we substitute instead?
-Capabilities factor into this.
+Reference capabilities factor into this.

 # Simple substitution